tjanson/wire-docs/src/how-to/install/ansible-dependencies.rst

 Use Nix and Direnv to provide dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We use a custom version of `ansible` (with some additional python dependencies), a specific version of `terraform`, `helm`, `kubectl`, `gnumake` and some more tooling.
+We use a specific version of `ansible` (with some additional python dependencies), a specific version of `terraform`, `helm`, `kubectl`, `gnumake` and some more tooling.